ChatCFD: An LLM-Driven Agent for End-to-End CFD Automation with Structured Knowledge and Reasoning: Results and discussion

-The differential performance of the \texttt{ContextRetriever} module when applied to the NACA0012 Case 1 and the Nozzle Case 5 can be attributed to fundamental distinctions in their underlying flow physics.
-NACA0012 Case 1, an incompressible flow simulation employing the \texttt{pisoFoam} solver, exhibits a comparatively weak coupling between pressure and velocity fields.
-In contrast, Nozzle Case 5, a compressible flow scenario utilizing the \texttt{rhoCentralFoam} solver, is characterized by strong interdependencies among density, temperature, and pressure, governed by the equation of state.
-The advanced analytical capabilities of \texttt{ContextRetriever}, particularly in discerning inter-file dependencies and identifying errors related to coupled physics, proved notably more effective for the Nozzle case due to its inherent complexities.
-While still beneficial, the module's impact was less pronounced for the NACA0012 case, which features a less coupled system.
-This observed variance underscores the proficiency of \texttt{ContextRetriever} in managing comprehensive physical information across a spectrum of problem complexities.
+The differential impact of \texttt{ContextRetriever} between the NACA0012 Case 1 and Nozzle Case 5 reflects their distinct flow physics.
+The NACA0012 case, an incompressible flow simulation using the \texttt{pisoFoam} solver, exhibits weak pressure-velocity coupling, reducing the need for advanced error handling.
+Conversely, Nozzle Case 5, a compressible flow scenario with the \texttt{rhoCentralFoam} solver, involves strong interdependencies among density, temperature, and pressure, governed by the equation of state.
+The \texttt{ContextRetriever} module’s advanced analysis of inter-file dependencies proves particularly effective for the Nozzle case’s coupled physics, yielding greater performance gains compared to the less coupled NACA0012 case.
+This highlights \texttt{ContextRetriever}’s proficiency in managing complex physical interactions across diverse CFD scenarios.

-Advancing from Configuration D to E for the Nozzle Case 5 preserved the 60\% 10-step operational success rate while notably enhancing the accurate configuration success rate from 0\% to 30\%.
-This pattern of improvement in configuration precision, achieved by incorporating comprehensive article interpretation in Stage 2, mirrors the observations from the NACA0012 case, indicating a consistent benefit of the complete system configuration across different flow regimes.
+Advancing to Configuration E, which integrates comprehensive article interpretation in Stage 2, maintained the 60\% 10-step operational success rate for Nozzle Case 5 while increasing the accurate configuration success rate from 0\% to 30\%.
+This metric reflects precise adherence to source specifications.
+Consistent with findings for the NACA0012 case, Configuration E’s enhanced setup extraction and validation ensure greater configuration fidelity across flow regimes, reinforcing ChatCFD’s robustness in literature-derived cases.